The Unseen Species Problem Revisited: Experiments

 \subsection{Results}

 See the result in Figure \ref{fig:Key}.
 We see that for the messages data the plots for the true order and the permutation average look totally different.
 This strongly suggests that exchangeability was severely violated and that the model is therefore not a good fit.
-One sees that the excellent performance of our estimators on the permutation average does not translate into good predictions under the temporal ordering.
-This serves as an important reminder that exchangeability is a non-trivial modelling assumption and that applications may require specialized models.
+One sees that good performance on the permutation average does not translate into good predictions under the temporal ordering.
+This serves as an important reminder that exchangeability is a non-trivial modeling assumption and that applications may require specialized models.
 One way to test the suitability of the model might be to artificially use an initial portion of the data as the first expedition and the second part of the data the return expedition.

 We note that as expected Chebyshev-polynomial-based estimator of \cite{wu_2019_chebyshev} performs poorly for small $r$ as for such $r$ the unseen species problem is very different from support size estimation.